CoryDAsana/developer-docs/source/includes/markdown/_23-examples.html.md

 ```

-> Add gids (global ids) for the workspace, design request project, and designers that will be assigned requests
+> Add GIDs (global identifiers) for the workspace, design request project, and designers that will be assigned requests
-(note that all gids in Asana should be strings).
-You can get a project’s gid from its URL in the Asana web product
+(note that all GIDs in Asana should be strings).
+You can get a project’s GID from its URL in the Asana web product
-(e.g. the structure of links for a task is www.asana.com/0/{project_gid}/{task_gid}).
+(e.g., the structure of links for a task is www.asana.com/0/{project_gid}/{task_gid}).
 Similarly, you can get user’s
-gid from the URL of their task list (i.e. click on their name in Asana).
-To get your workspace gid(s), go to
+GID from the URL of their task list (i.e., click on their name in Asana).
+To get your workspace GID(s), go to
 https://app.asana.com/api/1.0/users/me/workspaces.

 ```javascript